Fishers of Men was founded in 2003.

 Evangelistic Medical Mission Crusades

-nurses, dental hygienists, paramedics, children’s workers, cooks, hair stylists and general volunteers meet the
+stylists, children’s workers, cooks and general volunteers that seek to meet the

 A snow-capped volcano and rolling valleys provide the backdrop for a new home and a new beginning for abandoned children in central Mexico.
 Committed to providing these children with the love, support, structure and freedom found within the context of a family, Julie, with the help of support staff, seeks to raise each child as her own at Refuge Ranch.
 The love and reality of Christ expressed through everyday family living experiences such as mealtimes, family vacations and traditions, and daily chores, transform the children’s hearts and habits, enabling them to become all the Lord wants them to be.